Ona Mašiotienė: Career

 In 1928, Mašiotienė became the principal of the Kaunas 2nd Secondary School.
 That same year, soon after a visit in September by Louise C. A. van Eeghen, a board member of the International Council of Women (ICW), she also co-founded the Lithuanian Women's Council (Lietuvos moterų taryba (LMT)).
 It was an umbrella organization uniting 17 women's organizations.
 Almost as soon as the LMT was founded, the organization joined the ICW as an affiliate member.
 In 1929, Mašiotienė attended the ICW Congress in London.
 She was elected to serve on the LMT board and was its president until 1934.

 Mašiotienė became involved in a children's health initiative called Pieno lašas (milk drop) and began hosting radio shows in 1930.
 The first one, which focused on household tips and health issues was billed as The Conversations of Ann and Marian (Onos ir Marijonos pasikalbėjimai).
 That same year, her public works were recognized by the state, when she was awarded the Order of the Lithuanian Grand Duke Gediminas in the Third Degree and the Order of Vytautas the Great in the First Degree.
-She worked on a radio news program Home and Woman (Namai ir moteris), which began airing in 1933 and contributed articles to such publications as Lietuvos aidas, Lietuvos žinios, ', Moteris ir pasaulis and others.
+She worked on a radio news program Home and Woman (Namai ir moteris), which began airing in 1933 and contributed articles to such publications as Lietuvos aidas, Lietuvos žinios, Žibutė, Moteris ir pasaulis and others.
 In 1937, at the Congress organized to commemorate the First Congress held in 1907, Mašiotienė presented a paper, The Political and National Work of Women from 1907 to 1937, which was published as a book the following year.

 World War II brought significant changes to Mašiotienė's life.
 Her daughter left the country in 1944, moving to Australia.
 She was banned from teaching, and though she was allowed to live on her estate, she and her husband had to volunteer to participate in a kolkhoz, a Soviet agricultural collective.
 Her husband died in 1948, leaving Mašiotienė in a precarious state with little food or firewood.
 Mašiotienė died on 29 December 1949, at age 66, in a hospital in Kaunas and was buried in the Petrašiūnai Cemetery.